artjomjuferov/news_feed_task/README.md

 OFFSET 100000
 ```

-I assumed that sorting by items_users.order_key can improve speed.
+I assumed that sorting by items_users.order_key may improve performance.
 But it has extra logic on dublicating order_key from table items.
 And it shows better performance sometimes.
 ```
 SELECT items.name, items.geo, items.id, items.picture_path
   FROM items